BallisticLA/RandBLAS/rtd/source/tutorial/distributions.rst

-The semantics of MajorAxis
+The semantics of Axis
 ==========================

-Sketching operators in RandBLAS have a "MajorAxis" member.
+Sketching operators in RandBLAS have a "Axis" member.
 The semantics of this member can be complicated.
 We only expect advanced users to benefit from chosing this member differently from the defaults we set.

-A proper explanation of MajorAxis' semantics is coming soon!
+A proper explanation of Axis' semantics is coming soon!
 Bear with us until then.